-Interns will complete the application for teaching certificate at the orientation session scheduled at the beginning of the semester.
+Student teachers will complete the application for the Louisiana teaching certificate at the orientation session scheduled at the beginning of the semester.
 During the semester, students will be provided with information to create a user ID and password in the state's electronic portal.
 At the end of the semester, during capstone reviews, each student teacher will submit a receipt for the \$50 certification fee which is payable through the portal.
 After graduation, the teaching certificate is applied for, and will be accessible online at www.teachlouisiana.net in six to eight weeks.

-COLAEHD Unit Assessments
+COEHD Unit Assessments

-The unit assessments are aligned with the Conceptual Framework of the COLAEHD, Louisiana Compass standards, and Specialty Professional Area (SPA) standards.
-These assessments require interns to engage in various teacher roles and responsibilities to impact student learning.
+The unit assessments are aligned with the Conceptual Framework of the COEHD, Louisiana Compass standards, and Specialty Professional Area (SPA) standards.
+These assessments require student teachers to engage in various teacher roles and responsibilities to impact student learning.